BrianLesko/imu-three.js/readme.md

 # IMU Visualization with three.js

-Visualize roll, pitch, and yaw data from an IMU in real-time using three.js.
+Visualize *roll*, *pitch*, and *yaw* data from an IMU in real-time using three.js.
 This project integrates:
 - Arduino Nicla Sense ME for IMU data.
 - Python backend to process and write IMU data to JSON.
 - Vanilla JavaScript frontend for rendering 3D models via three.js.